Components

 Calls to action

 - Make cards actionable.
 A Card should be actionable.
-That can be accomplished either by making the Card itself a link or by the use of the action link component.
+That can be accomplished through the use of the action link component.

 - Action links for primary CTA.
 An action link should be used for the primary call-to-action.